gorrillamcd/Automatic-Audio-Recording/README.md

 ## How to Contribute

 Just fork the directory and submit a pull request.
-I'll look at it and decide whether or not to incorporate the changes.
 If you don't know how to contribute via github, contact me using the contact form on my website.
 Check out the TODO section below for some of the more obvious/necessary improvements.

 ## TODO

-* Rewrite volume setting section so it's not dependant on alsamixer.
+* Rewrite volume setting section so it's not dependent on alsamixer.
-* Fix bug with logging where multiple recordings overlap in the log.
+* Fix bug with logging where multiple recordings overlap in the log (minor)
-* Set default duration on recordings so that, when no duration is explicitly set, the recording will not go on forever
+* Set default duration on recordings so that, when no duration is explicitly set, the recording will not go on forever (important)
-* Set a variable for compression options so that it's easier to change
+* Set a variable for compression options so that it's easier to change (important)
 * Write installation script for creating directories, filling in the class_schedule file, and creating cron entries.
-After all, this does have "automatic" in the name.
+After all, this does have "automatic" in the name. (important)